klyvedev/klyve/index.md

 ---

 ## Beyond Code Generation: Full-Lifecycle Engineering
 The current generation of AI development tools are **Tactical Assistants**.
 They live in your IDE, autocomplete your lines, and help you write functions faster.
-But you still have to maintain the big picture: architect the system, design the components, wire them together, write the tests, and maintain the documentation.
+But you still have to manage the big picture alone: maintain requirements, architect the system, design the components, wire them together, write the tests, and maintain the documentation.

 Klyve is different.
 It is an **Autonomous Software Engineering System**.
 You provide a requirement or an architectural guideline; Klyve handles the implementation details across the entire lifecycle.